AndrewLoeppky/atsc405_2018/notebooks/make_thermodiagrams_al.md

 - Make a sweet thermodiagram from scratch using matplotlib

-- Create a severe thunderstorm forecast for the day by calculating CAPE, CIN, cloud top
+- Create a thunderstorm forecast for the day by calculating CAPE, CIN, cloud top

 - Learn about wrapper functions (metpy)